PabloEsGaspar/Quote-Conversion/README.md

 requests  | Execute API POST requests to create PDF quote & email as attachment imaplib  | Connect to gmail account and access inbox
 BeautifulSoup | Works with HTML parser to search/navigate HTML and extract data

+## Known Bugs
+Emails to <quote.conversion@gmail.com> might get marked as spam, in which case they will not be seen by the program.
+To avoid being marked as spam: send Gaspar Tonnesen a list of sender email addresses and filters will be added to keep emails from those addresses out of the spam folder.

+## Support
+Contact developer to fix bugs, answer questions, add functionality, etc.. <br />Developer: Gaspar Tonnesen - gaspartonnesen@gmail.com - 480-751-7157